Men's T20 World Cup MVPs (2007-2010)

 MS Dhoni has a high true average, which means he had a lot of not outs.
 But for the first time in a T20 WC, he had a positive true strike rate.
 However, he did not have a great impact in the two innings where he faced more than 15 balls.

-Let’s talk about the leading run-scorer, Kevin Pietersen.
+Let’s talk about Kevin Pietersen, who was the second-highest run-scorer in the tournament.
 He was brilliant in the early T20 WC campaigns, and this one is no different.
 A true average of 43 and a true strike rate of 24.
 He also showed up with quick-fire 40s in the semi-final and final and played a key role in England’s first major trophy in men’s cricket.
 He won England their first World Cup, but the only issue is that it wasn’t called a World Cup then.

 Bowling